Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 “Having the capacity to develop system models and run simulations will help our students improve their understanding about system behavior, allowing the execution of post activities that will help them develop better products and systems in the future, like system optimization and sensitivity analysis,” says Góes.

-Góes appreciates the partnership between ITA and Siemens PLM Software: “Providing the students with a bundle of advanced software tools such as Simcenter Amesim has made a big difference.
-Opening access to the basic features of the multi-physics energy port environment simulation in the Student Edition of Simcenter Amesim has been a great way for Siemens PLM Software to introduce the students to the important features of this advanced simulation methodology.”
+Góes appreciates the partnership between ITA and Siemens Digital Industries Software: “Providing the students with a bundle of advanced software tools such as Simcenter Amesim has made a big difference.
+Opening access to the basic features of the multi-physics energy port environment simulation in the Student Edition of Simcenter Amesim has been a great way for Siemens Digital Industries Software to introduce the students to the important features of this advanced simulation methodology.”